The management of civil parking enforcement within the County of Devon by the Council will:

 All staff are expected to arrive ready for work by the start of their attendance time.

-The first 15 minutes of a CEO’s day should be spent preparing for the day ahead.
+The first 15 minutes of your day should be spent preparing for the day ahead.
 The following is not an exhaustive list but within 15 minutes of the start of the day you should:

 These 15 minutes are important and prepare you for the day.
-We recommend that a CEO makes good use of the time and ensures that they are ready to commence transit to their beat 15 minutes after the start of their day.
+We recommend that every CEO makes effective use of the time and ensures that they are ready to commence transit to their beat 15 minutes after the start of their day.

-We do not expect anyone to race through their checks as quickly as possible and suggest that if they are completed early, they double-check that they are aware of any issues on their beat and that their equipment is working.
-Any excess time would be well spent reviewing their beat plan.
+We do not expect anyone to race through their checks as quickly as possible and suggest that if you are completed early, you double check that you are aware of any issues on your beat and that your equipment is working.
+Any excess time would be well spent reviewing your beat plan for the day.

-If at any point during the day, a CEO finds themselves travelling between base and their beat, their beat to another beat, or in a vehicle for any reason, they should enter the *Transit* location on their handheld.
+If at any point during the day, you find yourself travelling between Base and your beat, your beat to another beat, or in a vehicle for any reason, you should enter the *Transit* location on your handheld.

 Transit time must be accurate, and you should make sure that you promptly log into *Transit* whenever you are in transit.